Earn Cash Selling Clothes Online With These 5 Resale Sites

 The process is a little more involved than just loading up a bag and sending it off in the mail, but with a little bit of work, your payout can be pretty good — as long as you’re selling at the right price point.

 You thought we were going to leave eBay off this list for a second there, didn’t you?

-Even though it’s been around for quite some time (and sometimes has a reputation for being unwieldy or a little outdated), eBay is still a valid option when you’re selling clothing — especially when you’re looking to make a few bucks on something that isn’t necessarily a fancy name brand.
+Even though it’s been around for quite some time (and has a reputation for being unwieldy or a little outdated at times), eBay is still a valid option when you’re selling clothing — especially when you’re looking to make a few bucks on something that isn’t necessarily a fancy name brand.

-The selling process on eBay is pretty straightforward: Simply take a few photos of the item, list item details, decide between an auction-style or “buy it now” sale and wait.
+The selling process on eBay is pretty straightforward: Take a few photos of the item, list item details, decide between an auction-style or “buy it now” sale and wait.

 Once an item sells, you’re in charge of packing and shipping it, although eBay allows you to create and print shipping labels on the platform to make the process simpler.